csshlok/4994-Research-Project/README.md

 - `rag_summary.json` - executive summary, strengths, risks, and domain explanations.
 - `rag_clusters.json` - cluster summaries.
 - `rag_insights.json` - "what stands out" observations.

+Match reports are generated at runtime from these cached score and RAG artifacts.
+They are not currently saved as persistent report files.

 Optional static figures and current frontend captures live under `out/figures/`: